 that they are closing a university department - a testimony to the ill

 will of the current government."

 The CHE had come to the

-decision after the program had been criticized by the Zionist organization Im
+decision to close the department after the program had been criticized by the Zionist organization Im

 Tirzu for being “unbalanced” and teaching only left-wing political approaches.